 Future applications and communication systems are expected to interface natively with the IPS network stack.
-However, to facilitate the transition from existing legacy networks (e.g., OSI, ACARS) to IPS, the Core IPS Adaptation functions are included as necessary to accommodate existing application and communication interfaces.
+However, to facilitate the transition from existing legacy networks (e.g., OSI, ACARS) to IPS, the core IPS adaptation functions are included as necessary to accommodate existing application and communication interfaces.
 The adaptation functions include:

 - Application Adaptation Allow existing safety services applications to interface transparently with the Airborne IPS System.
-Complementary adaptation is performed by the peer ground IPS systems. - Datalink Adaptation Accommodate existing off-board communication systems that present a non-IP (e.g., VDLM2) or IPv4-only (e.g., Satcom) interface rather than a native IPv6 interface.
+Complementary adaptation is performed by the peer Ground IPS Systems. - Datalink Adaptation Accommodate existing off-board communication systems that present a non-IP (e.g., VDLM2) interface.
 The adaptation is specific to the air-ground communications link, and complementary adaptation must be performed by the Ground IPS System infrastructure.